sridaranathiyappan/forumsri/SalesReturndocument.md

   - Any Exceptions related to Tax computation to be captured and prompted in front end as 'toasted message' and same should get added to application logs

-- Apply scheme
-  - As per the scheme definition for the customer criteria, applicable distributor and product,Scheme will get reapplied
-  - Apply Offtake scheme benefit as applicable for the customer.
-  - Any Exceptions related to scheme computation to be captured and prompted in front end as 'toasted message' and same should get added to application logs

 - Apply Transaction series
    - Pick the Auto incremental sequencing codification and Apply for the Transaction series